memgraph/docs/docs/database-functionalities/query-modules/implement-query-modules.md

 }
 ```

 The `procedure` function will receive the list of arguments (`args`) which are
 passed in the query.
 The parameter `result` is used to fill in the resulting
 records of the procedure.
-Parameters `graph` and `memory` are context
+Parameters `graph` and `memory` are context parameters
-parameters of the procedure, and they are used in some parts of the provided C
+of the procedure, and they are used in some parts of the provided C API.
+For
-API.
-For more information on what exactly is possible via C API, take a look
+more information on what exactly is possible via C API, take a look at the
-at the `mg_procedure.h` file  or at the C API [reference guide](/reference-guide/query-modules/api/c-api.md),
+`mg_procedure.h` file  or at the C API [reference
-as well as the `example.c` found in `/usr/lib/memgraph/query_modules/src`
+guide](/reference-guide/query-modules/api/c-api.md), as well as the `example.c`
+found in `/usr/lib/memgraph/query_modules/src` which contains an example
+writeable procedure also.

 Then comes the required `mgp_init_module` function.
 Its primary purpose is to
 register procedures which can then be invoked through openCypher.
 Although the